Sell smarter, not harder

 Create an Etsy account using a business email, then follow Etsy’s guided setup.
 Next, open a free Printify account to access products and design tools.
 Connect Etsy to Printify, publish your product listings, and start promoting your store.

-As part of this setup, you’ll:
+As part of the setup, you’ll:

 • Create your first product listing by uploading Printify mockups, writing a description, and setting your price and shipping details.